Naman-Bhrgv/CEVAE_project/README.md

 To generate Table 2,3,4 and 5 values for beta-VAE architecture with different beta values, run result_beta_t1.py script.
 A new text file results_scores_beta_t1.txt will be generated and stored in current directory having all the results.

 To generate Figure 2, run result_beta.py file, all the results will be stored in results_scores_beta.txt file generated through python script.
+After that run figure_2_rep.ipynb to generate final image, where Test ATE results obtained from different models are stored in seperate list.